-There have been a number of reviews covering correlations between seed health test results and field transmission of seedborne pathogens: (Maude, 1996; McGee, 1995; Mink, 1993; Gabrielson, 1988; Schaad, 1988; Stace-Smith and Hamilton, 1988).
-Therefore this paper is not intended as a definitive review of the literature, but as a personal (and perhaps biased) view of some of the problems of interpreting seed transmission data and the current approaches being taken to solve some of these problems.
+There have been a number of recent reviews covering correlations between seed health test results and field transmission of seedborne pathogens: (Maude, 1996; McGee, 1995; Mink, 1993; Gabrielson, 1988; Schaad, 1988; Stace-Smith and Hamilton, 1988).
+Therefore this paper is not intended as a definitive review of the literature, but as a personal view (and necessarily biased view of a bacteriologist) of some of the problems of interpreting seed transmission data and the current approaches being taken to solve some of these problems.